scriptPilot/app-framework/README.md

 - Edit app component in *app.vue* file
 - Edit page components in *pages* folder
  - After adding, removing or renaming pages you have to run `npm run dev` again
+ - See the code of the example pages to learn how to realize things in App Framework

 ### Test your application